tvallotton/models/README.md

-# sqlx-models
+# Models
-sqlx-modes is a work in progress implementation for a sql migration management tool for applications using sqlx.
+Models is a work in progress implementation for a sql migration management tool for applications using sqlx.
 Beware, this is still under development, and some API's may be broken in the future.